mg126e/Project_Backend/design/functional_design.md

         - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches
         - We are also going to continue to work on our set of allowed tags as we do testing to see what runners would want to see and filter by the most.
 Though, users could also discuss the tags within their bio and expand there.
         - Another topic we will navigate is the emergency contact information.
 A user would provide the phone number of the person.
+        - Integrating FileUploading concept from provided code from course

-- **SharedGoals** [User, User]
+**SharedGoals** [User, User]
-   - **Purpose:** Allow two users to collaboratively monitor and achieve a shared running goal by breaking it into actionable steps.
+    - **Purpose:** Allow a group of users to collaboratively monitor and achieve a shared running goal by breaking it into actionable steps.
-   - **Principle:** After two users agree on a shared goal, they can either have an LLM generate recommended steps or input their own.
-Both can mark steps as complete, view progress, and see which steps remain.
+    - **Principle:** After a set of users agree on a shared goal, they can either have an LLM generate recommended steps or input their own.
+Any user can mark steps as complete, view progress, and see which steps remain.
    - **State:**
        - A set of `SharedGoals`, each with:
-           - `userA`: User (one partner)
-           - `userB`: User (the other partner)
+           - `users`: Set<User> (the group of users sharing the goal)
            - `description`: String (goal description)
            - `isActive`: Boolean (true if the goal is currently being tracked)
        - A set of `SharedSteps`, each with: